Herd immunity and COVID-19: What you need to know

 Getting COVID-19 offers some natural protection or immunity from reinfection with the virus that causes COVID-19.
 It's estimated that getting COVID-19 and COVID-19 vaccination both result in a low risk of another infection with a similar variant for at least six months.

 But because reinfection is possible and COVID-19 can cause severe medical complications, it's recommended that people who have already had COVID-19 get a COVID-19 vaccine.
-In addition, COVID-19 vaccination might offer better protection than getting sick with COVID-19.
-A recent study showed that unvaccinated people who already had COVID-19 are more than twice as likely as fully vaccinated people to be reinfected with COVID-19.

 There are some major problems with relying on community infection to create herd immunity to the virus that causes COVID-19: